OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Command-Line/Connecting-to-WiFi-Networks.md

 ### Using `wifisetup`

-To begin setting up your connection to the internet, enter `wifisetup` in a terminal, and you'll see the following output:
+To begin setting up your connection to the Internet, enter `wifisetup` in a terminal, and you'll see the following output:

 ```
 root@Omega-2757:/# wifisetup